-NPAF’s Spring 2022 Policy Consortium will focus on how language, listening and communication can lead to more equitable health care for everyone.
-We will examine how reframing health literacy can reduce barriers patients may face when trying to achieve the health they want and deserve.
-We will explore the communications barriers and the implicit and explicit bias many patients face, particularly systematically minoritized/marginalized patients, in accessing and navigating the health care delivery system.
+NPAF’s Spring 2022 Policy Consortium focused on how language, listening and communication can lead to more equitable health care for everyone.
+We examined how reframing health literacy can reduce barriers patients may face when trying to achieve the health they want and deserve.
+We explored the communications barriers and the implicit and explicit bias many patients face, particularly systematically minoritized/marginalized patients, in accessing and navigating the health care delivery system.

-Our goal for this Policy Consortium is to discuss how we can redefine and reframe health literacy and the actions we can take to help facilitate equitable health care and outcomes for patients, families and communities.
+During this Policy Consortium, we discussed how we can redefine and reframe health literacy and the actions we can take to help facilitate equitable health care and outcomes for patients, families and communities.

 In preparation for policy consortium, check out Season 5 of our podcast, Advocates in Action where we interview change makers who are redefining health literacy in their communities.

 Keynote Speaker: Rita Charon, MD, PhD